Theodore Gegoux

 His son, H. P. Rose, brought his young and charming wife to Rose Island the first of August for a three weeks' stay.
 This is the younger Mrs. Rose's first visit to the St. Lawrence.

-7.013) The Watertown Times, August 16, 1893 - Wednesday
+9.019) The Watertown Daily Times - August 16, 1893 - Wednesday

 Prof. Theo.
 Gegoux, of Watertown, is the efficient postmaster at Point Vivian.

-7.014) On the St. Lawrence - August 18, 1893
+9.020) On the St. Lawrence - August 18, 1893 - Friday

 Among the landscape paintings recently completed by Professor Theodore Gegoux of Watertown and Point Vivian is a moonlight scene on the St. Lawrence which is perfectly true to nature.
-Another work which posses the stamp of genius is the illumination picture of ex-mayor Rose's cottage and the arched bridge connecting his place with Gypsy Island.
+Another work which possesses the stamp of genius is the illumination picture of ex-mayor Rose's cottage and the arched bridge connecting his place with Gypsy Island.
 A scene off Fiddler's Elbow and one nearing completion entitled "The Fisherman" picture the exquisite harmony of the river and the vivid power of imagination of the artist.

-7.015) The Watertown Times, September 11, 1893 - Monday
+9.024) The Watertown Daily Times - September 11, 1893 - Monday

 Prof. Theo.
 Gegoux is home from his cottage at Point Vivian.

-7.016) The Daily Times, Watertown - September 16, 1893 - Saturday
+9.025) The Watertown Daily Times - September 16, 1893 - Saturday

 Mrs. L .
 M. Gardiner, of Gouverneur, was in the city yesterday.
 She has ordered a life-size crayon portrait of her daughter, the late Mrs. Booth.
 Gegoux is the artist.

-7.017) The Daily Times, Watertown - September 16 to 27, 1893 - Tuesday
+9.026) The Watertown Daily Times - September 16 to 27, 1893 - Tuesday

 GEGOUX'S STUDIO - Opened.